zazu/minify/README.md

 # Kohana 3.0 Minify Module

 Simple Minify wrapper for Kohana 3.
-Yet basically tailored to suit me needs in a specific project.
+Yet basically tailored to suit my needs in a specific project.

 ## Usage